GiusyeAnastasia/project-site/Giusy.md

 # SPARQL QUERY

-I wanted to begin by retrieving all the information about my event and decided to use the SPARQL DESCRIVE query:
+I wanted to begin by retrieving all the information about my event and decided to use the SPARQL DESCRIBE query:

 **Purpose of the Query**